Building Data for Stacky Covers: Introduction

 \subsection{Acknowledgements}

-I want to thank my supervisor David Rydh for many invaluable discussions and his great enthusiasm for the subject.
-I would also like to thank Niels Borne, Magnus Carlson, Martin Olsson, Fabio Tonini, and Angelo Vistoli for useful discussions.
+I want to thank my PhD supervisor David Rydh for many invaluable discussions and his great enthusiasm for the subject.
+I would like to thank Niels Borne, Magnus Carlson, Martin Olsson, Fabio Tonini, and Angelo Vistoli for useful discussions.
+I would also like to thank the anonymous referee for many good suggestions for improvement.